gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 #### About disabilities

-- A partaker’s barrier to their participation is a limitation of technology and processes, not because of a person’s disability
+- A participation barrier is a limitation of technology and processes, not because of a person’s disability
 - People with disabilities do not have to disclose their disability to anyone

 #### About careful planning